SCasanova/f1dataR/cran-comments.md

 This version update was requested by 17 March, should there be any issues with this submission please extend this deadline.

+Reduced image quality to comply with 5MB tarball limit

 ## R CMD check results